vllm-project/vllm/docs/source/models/adding_model.rst

     from your_code import YourModelForCausalLM
     ModelRegistry.register_model("YourModelForCausalLM", YourModelForCausalLM)

-If your model is a multimodal model, then indicate so by setting the `is_multimodal` flag.
+If your model is a multimodal model, then indicate so by setting the :code:`is_multimodal` flag.

 .. code-block:: python